Hypercalciuria: Causes

-Testing and Diagnosis
+Diagnosis

 The gold standard to assess for hypercalciuria is 24-hour urine collection to evaluate urine calcium levels over that time period.
 Normal range is considered 100 to 300 milligrams per day (mg/day) with standard calcium intake.
 Hypercalciuria is diagnosed when a value over 300 mg/day is identified.

 Additional laboratory testing is warranted in the setting of hypercalciuria in order to identify a potential underlying cause.

-Treatment and Management
+Treatment

-Dietary Interventions
+Dietary interventions

 Patients suffering from low bone density, hypercalciuria, and stone formation should increase daily fluid consumption and focus on a low sodium and low protein diet.
 Reducing calcium intake to attempt to remedy elevated urine calcium has been shown to further progress bone loss without an effect on urine calcium loss.

-Pharmacological Interventions
+Pharmacological interventions

-The use of Thiazide diuretics has been effective in reducing urine calcium loss and has an activating effect on bone forming cells.
-Potassium Citrate in conjunction with Thiazide diuretics is another medication that has been shown to have a positive impact on bone formation but also decrease the crystallization of calcium based stones in the kidneys.
+The use of thiazide diuretics has been effective in reducing urine calcium loss and has an activating effect on bone forming cells.
+Potassium citrate in conjunction with thiazide diuretics is another medication that has been shown to have a positive impact on bone formation but also decrease the crystallization of calcium based stones in the kidneys.

 Other drugs are used to treat osteoporosis, including bisphosphonates, but have not been shown to have an effect on urine calcium levels.